What information the consignment note must contain, who has to complete each part and when it has to be completed.

 Part C: carrier certificate

-By completing Part C the carrier is doing 2 things.
-It is:
+By completing part C the carrier is doing 2 things.
+They are:

-- confirming they have checked the details provided by the producer/holder in Parts A and B
+- confirming they have checked the details provided by the producer or holder in parts A and B

 - entering their own details

 Entering vehicle and carrier details

 The note is valid only for the carrier company using the specific vehicle indicated on the note.